 Per College Board’s security regulations for exams, students may not leave the test until time is called and all examinees are excused together.
 If a student leaves without permission, their exam will be collected and submitted separately to College Board.
 Their score will be cancelled and no refund will be possible.
 Exams are approximately 4.5 hours.
 Please be prepared for the duration of the exam.

 What if I get sick and can’t make the exam?

 There are provisions for students who become sick or injured during or right before testing.
-In case of such an emergency, please email email@example.com or call the emergency assistance line at 855-663-8348 IMMEDIATELY.
-A doctor’s note may be requested.
+In case of such an emergency, please email firstname.lastname@example.org or call the emergency assistance line at 855-663-8348 IMMEDIATELY since ordering deadlines apply.
+A doctor’s note will be required.

 How do I get my scores?

-AP Exam scores will be available as of July via your free College Board student account – for more information, click HERE.
+AP Exam scores will be available as of July via your College Board profile – for more information, click HERE.